ioanabneamtu/MMB5010_IOANA_NEAMTU_DISSERTATION_SUBMISSION/README.md

 * All R code is included in `DGE_Analysis.Rmd`
 * The notebook output is `DGE_Analysis.nb.html` and `Differential Gene Expression_Notebook.pdf`
+* Manual adjustment of the working directory path is required
 * Reproducibility is ensured through pinned versions and session info

 ---